ChasJC23/MyLangCompiler/plan.md

 A ternary operator is one which concerns three arguments.

-### Extended Prefix / Postfix
+### Extended Operators

-Operators making use of the prefix or postfix notation can be extended indefinitely.
-An operator level specified as prefix or postfix can include operators with any number of arguments.
-Specified use of these formats can however restrict functionality.
+Operators making use of the prefix or postfix notation can be extended indefinitely as long as there do not exist any implicit operations.
 For operators with multiple arguments, associativity works identically to binary operators.
+In order to support extended infix operators, a symbol must separate all arguments.
+If not, at least one is necessary, and the same implicit operation restriction applies.

 ### Prefix Flush